Roger Kastel

-Roger Kastel (June 12, 1931 – November 8, 2024) was an American artist, best known for creating the posters for the films Jaws (1975) and The Empire Strikes Back (1980).
+Roger Kastel (June 12, 1931 – November 8, 2023) was an American artist, best known for creating the posters for the films Jaws (1975) and The Empire Strikes Back (1980).

 Personal life

-Roger Kastel was born in White Plains, New York on June 11, 1931.
-He later lived in Milford, Massachusetts, occasionally commuting to Manhattan to attend classes at the Art Students League of New York.
-Kastel resided in Clove Valley in Dutchess County, New York for 47 years, where in a 200-year old barn which he had converted into a studio, created both the Jaws and Empire Strikes Back illustrations.
-He was married to his wife, Grace Kastel, from 1957 until his death in 2023 and had two children, Beth Krebs and Matthew Kastel, who is the Stadium Manager for Oriole Park at Camden Yards, home of the Baltimore Orioles and Past President of the Stadium Managers Association.
+Roger Karl Kastel was born in White Plains, New York on June 11, 1931, to Karl and Anna Kastel.
+His father was a jewelry designer.
+Both of his parents painted as a hobby, and Roger developed an interest in drawing at a young age.
+One of his earliest influences was Tom Hickey, a cartoonist, comic book artist and illustrator of pulp magazine covers for National Comics Publications/D.C.
+Comics and Dell Comics who was a neighbor in White Plains.
+After graduating from White Plains High School, Kastel commuted to Manhattan as a teenager to attend classes at the Art Students League of New York, a nonprofit school that includes Frederic Remington, Georgia O'Keeffe and Winslow Homer among its alumni.
+He joined the United States Navy for four years during the Korean War and served in Hawaii and California.
+In California he met Grace Trowbridge, originally from Bethel, Connecticut, whom he married after he left the Navy.
+The couple returned to New York.
+He and Grace lived in Greenwich Village with their two children until 1970 when they moved to Clove Valley in Dutchess County, New York.
+In a 200-year old barn which he had converted into a studio Kastel created both the Jaws and Empire Strikes Back illustrations.
+In 2013 he and Grace moved to Milford, Massachusetts.
+He was married to Grace Kastel from 1957 until his death in 2023.
+Their two children are Beth Krebs and Matthew Kastel, who is the Stadium Manager for Oriole Park at Camden Yards, home of the Baltimore Orioles and Past President of the Stadium Managers Association.
 Roger Kastel died of kidney and heart failure in Worcester, Massachusetts, on November 8, 2023, at the age of 92.